At a Glance

 ✨Tip Number 4

 Prepare to discuss how you can contribute new ideas and perspectives to the team.
-Altrad Babcock values innovation, so think of examples from your past experiences where you've successfully implemented new solutions or improved processes.
+Altrad Babcock values innovation, so think about specific examples from your past experiences where you've successfully implemented new solutions or improved processes.

 We think you need these skills to ace HVAC Commissioning Engineers (Sellafield)